General information on the projects

 This is a major reform with multiple objectives.
 In addition, several of the objectives must be studied before proceeding with the reform.
 That is why the citizenship entries in the Programme of Prime Minister Orpo's Government will be implemented gradually.

-The Government submitted its first proposal to Parliament on 18 April 2024, the second is intended to be submitted during the autumn session 2024 and the third during the spring session 2025
+The Government submitted its first proposal to Parliament on 18 April 2024, the second is intended to be submitted during the spring session 2025 and the third during the autumn session 2025

 Changes to the period of residence